sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

 ### Task 3: Deploy the container group

-1. Run the following command in Powershell to deploy the container group:
+1. Run the following command in PowerShell to deploy the container group:

     ```powershell
     az container create --resource-group modernize-app --file .\deploy-aci.yaml